mortazavilab/parse_pipeline/README.md

 2. Updated [sample metadata file](https://github.com/fairliereese/parse_pipeline/blob/main/configs/sample_metadata.csv) with relevant metadata for your experiment.
 Minimum required metadata columns are **Mouse_Tissue_ID**, **Experiment**, **bc1_well**, **well_type**, **Tissue**, and **Genotype**
 3. Snakemake file - TODO make example

-## Run pipeline
+# Run pipeline
+Skip steps 1-4 if you were following the setup instructions and are already in an interactive tmux session

-1. Pay attention to your login node — or choose your favorite out of i15, i16, i17. `ssh login-i15`
+1. Pay attention to your login node, or ssh to your favorite, e.g. `ssh login-i15`
-2. Change directories to the main pipeline directory: `cd /share/crsp/lab/seyedam/share/igvf_pipeline`
+2. Change directories to the your pipeline directory, e.g. `cd /share/crsp/lab/seyedam/erebboah/parse_pipeline`
-3. Start tmux session via `tmux new -s mysession`  If you need to reconnect — `tmux a -t mysession` ([tmux cheatsheet](https://tmuxcheatsheet.com/)).
+3. Start tmux session, e.g. `tmux new -s mysession`
-4. Start interactive session `srun -A SEYEDAM_LAB --cpus-per-task=1 --time=168:00:00 --mem 8GB --pty bash -i`
+4. Start interactive session: `srun -A SEYEDAM_LAB --cpus-per-task=1 --mem 32G --pty bash -i`
 5. Activate your snakemake environment: `conda activate snakemake`
 6. Check that snakemake is going to run the appropriate jobs (use the -n flag first)